powsybl/powsybl.github.io/docs/configuration/modules/load-flow-action-simulator.md

 ## max-iterations
 Use the `max-iterations` parameter to limit the number of iteration needed to solve the violations.

+## copy-strategy
+Use the `copy-strategy` to define how the action-simulator will store and restore network state internally.
+This choice can greatly impact performances.
+Possible values are:
+ * STATE : will only save and restore state data.
+Optimizes performances, but will not behave correctly if some actions modify the structure of the network.
+ * DEEP : will save and restore all network data.
+Decreases performances, but allows to use any type of action.

 # Examples

 ## YAML